 - Pro-social / antisocial

 - Good or poor Morals / ethics / values

 - Being good / not good enough as a woman: since so many people build their identities around their genders, attacks to “what it means being a woman” tend to very effective.

 - Power / dominance: women should be feminine and submissive.
 Women who are too powerful are more like men, and “not good enough” to be dated.
-This what feminists resent: the judge power of men who consider them as less of women
+This is what feminists resent: the judge power of men who consider them as “less of a woman”

 - Mothering: not being good enough at one of their supposedly most important biological task.
 “Spinster” judges women at a dual level: for not being mothers and for not being “good enough” to be dated